SKOOP-Digital/trophy-demo/prompt.md

 ---

-please create an html file (index.html) and update the json file (data.json) if needed of the data which can be expanded as time goes on.
+please create an html file (index.html) and the json file (data.json) (or update if needed) of the data which can be expanded as time goes on.

 You can use any modern html, css, or js that you'd like.